Aaron-K-T-Berry/generator-ansible-molecule/README.md

 - Add support for other ci cd platforms like travis
 - Add option to specify path of install
 - Print out all options after yo message
+- Better testing of git configs in prompts